 7:30 am – We head downstairs for breakfast.
 Mia is clinging to me as usual, which makes it difficult to prepare breakfast.
 When I open the fridge she excitedly points to the container of coconut macaroons.
 With hopes she’ll quiet down and detach from my hip, I give her one.
 Sometimes I give my daughter cookies for breakfast — way to go “Mother of the Year!”

 8:30 am – Driving to work is probably the only true alone time I have during the day.
 I take advantage of this by turning up the radio as loud as possible and singing at the top of my lungs.
-(This morning it was The Ramones ,”I Wanna Be Sedated,” and LMFAO, “Sexy and I Know It”.)
-I wish I was at my desk, but instead I am here.
+(This morning it was The Ramones ,”I Wanna Be Sedated,” and LMFAO, “Sexy and I Know It”.
+Sometimes the radio just speaks to me.)
+I am supposed to be at my desk, but instead I am here.

 3:00 pm – I always reserve this time to pump so Mia has one bottle for the next day.
 We are definitely weening and all I could squeeze (pardon the expression), is about 3 ounces.
 But it’s enough for Mia to snack on when she wakes from her afternoon naps as a comfort to her.
 While I am pumping, Kara texts me this adorable pic of Mia playing at the baby gym.
 It brightens my day!